13 Things to Know Before Traveling in Albania: Prepare for a Fantastic Journey

 If you have heard of them and are ready to buy, you can purchase an epic water bottle.

-4. Transportation troubles – travel tips
+4. Transportation travel tips

 Transportation isn’t up to the European standard by any means yet.
-They are working on it but it can be a difficult situation.
+They are working on it and it can be a difficult situation.
+Transportation between towns is difficult because not every travel agency sets up all the same services.

-You may have to wander from travel agency to travel agency to try and find the one that will be able to provide you with a bus to where you want to go.
+If you want to do something different or travel between cities, you may have to wander from travel agency to travel agency to try and find the one that will be able to provide you with a bus to where you want to go.

-If you find yourself in that situation, make sure you take a photo of the driver’s face and the license plate and send them to someone in the unfortunate case that something happens.
+Pro tip: If you find yourself in that situation, make sure you take a photo of the driver’s face and the license plate and send them to someone in the unfortunate case that something happens.

 Often them knowing you are aware and have taken steps for safety will make safety all the more true.

 That being said, you can also rent a car.
 I have rented cars in different countries using Discover Cars.
 You can use this widget to get a quick quote.

-I definitely recommend getting insurance.
+I also recommend getting full coverage insurance.
 Especially for a foreigner with a strong currency, the peace of mind is worth the small fee.

 5. Money in Albania

-The Albanian dollar is called a Lek.
+The dollar here is called a Lek.

 The inflation is quite high here which means prices are really hard for locals but for someone coming in with Euros or USD the prices are quite affordable and your money will go far.